-In contrast, the Blockchain: Applications, Policy and Implications course at Bentley (see Appendix C) was designed for more managerially-oriented honors students who were from diverse academic backgrounds.
+In contrast, the Blockchain: Applications, Policy and Implications course at Bentley (see was designed for Appendix C) managerially-oriented honors students from diverse academic backgrounds.
 Specifically, the seven students in this class hailed from five different majors.
-Their initial activities required that they complete selected readings - taken from (Bashir, 2018; De Filippi & Wright, 2018; Hevner & Chatterjee, 2010; Norman, 2017) - and engage in discussions and design exercises in class.
+Their initial activities required that they complete selected readings - taken from (Bashir, 2018; De Filippi & Wright, 2018; Hevner & Chatterjee, 2010; Norman, 2017) and engage in discussions and design exercises in class.
 Taken together these activities supported the second and third learning goals for this course.
-(All five learning goals for the Bentley course are listed in the syllabus in Appendix C.) Unfortunately, because these honors students were engaging in these instructional activities while also refreshing their skills related to research methods (Saunders,

-Lewis & Thornhill, 2016), the students often felt overwhelmed by their capstone experience.
+(See Appendix C.) Unfortunately, because these honors students were engaging in these instructional activities while also refreshing their skills related to research methods (Saunders, Lewis & Thornhill, 2016), the students often felt overwhelmed by their capstone experience.

 Even though the student audiences at Bentley and Bryant were different, the connections between the foundational educational activities and learning goals for each course were similar.
 For example, in the Bentley course, the critical literature review due in week six helped assure that each student was on a trajectory to conduct original research by having them situate their research project within the current literature.
-This activity directly supported the fourth and fifth learning goals for the Bentley course (see Appendix C).
-For students on the research track in the Bryant course, the industry-focused midterm paper due in week seven helped assure the rigor and relevance of the final projects and also supported the fifth learning goal for the Bryant course (see Appendix B).
+This activity directly supported the fourth and fifth learning goals for the Bentley course.
+For students on the research track in the Bryant course, the industry-focused midterm paper due in week seven helped assure the rigor and relevance of the final projects and also supported the fifth learning goal for the Bryant course.

 As a final note, although self-regulated learning is common in project-focused courses (Saks & Leijen, 2014; Stefanou & Stolk et al., 2013), it played out very differently in our two courses.
-Discussion of this is deferred to Appendix B and Appendix C, after a discussion of some student projects in the next section and some lessons learned in Section 5.
+Discussion of this finding is deferred to Appendix B and Appendix C, after a discussion of student projects in the next section and lessons learned in Section 5.